Experienced attorney’s blog will focus primarily on Family and Domestic Relations Law, and how the law is changing.

-Ayn Traylor-Sadberry is a domestic relations, probate & criminal attorney in Birmingham, Alabama.
+Ayn Traylor-Sadberry is a domestic relations & family attorney in Birmingham, Alabama.
 Ms. Traylor-Sadberry received her B.A. degree in 1966 from the University of Oklahoma, her M.A. in 1973 from the University of Oklahoma, and her Juris Doctor from Howard University in 1981.
 She was admitted as an attorney in Alabama in 1989.

 Are your customers raving about you on social media?
 Share their great stories to help turn potential customers into loyal ones.

 Running a holiday sale or weekly special?
 Definitely promote it here to get customers excited about getting a sweet deal.

 Have you opened a new location, redesigned your shop, or added a new product or service?
 Don't keep it to yourself, let folks know.